rohan843/CTFs/picoCTF_105_Stonks/README.md

 Ok.
 I didn't get any ideas here, so I watched [this](https://www.youtube.com/watch?v=2gnaG4ocGLA) walkthrough.
 It was HIGHLY insightful.

 It seems that we needed to access the contents of the stack to get the value pointed to by `api_buf` (why we needed the stack and not the heap is still something I'm usure about).

+Anyway, what we use here is called a **Format String Vulnerability**.
+Essentially, `printf` was being given an input by us (`user_buf`).
+But, `printf` expects a format string as an input.
+Normally, if we give a format string, we also provide actual values to show.
+Here however, considering how there are no values, printf will just read whatever is on the stack (up to the amount it needs to as per our input).

+The `api_buf` value is on the stack (again, I'm unsure as to why it's not on the heap, but I'll see that later).

+We simply give our api token to be a format string with lots of `%x`s to print the contents of the stack byte by byte, then convert each byte into ascii and try to identify the flag.
+(The flag will be kind of reversed by parts because of the little endian and big endian schemes.)